SLIDESHOW: Meet the Penguins!

 The Little or Blue penguin is just 12 inches tall, and the smallest of all penguin species.
 They live on sandy, rocky islands on the coastlines of Australia and New Zealand.
 They are at risk from wildfires sparked in hotter, drier conditions brought about by climate change.

 Emperor penguins are the tallest and largest penguins alive today, and the only penguin species that breed during the harsh Antarctic winter.
-They are threatened by melting sea ice, on which many colonies of emperor penguins rely for breeding.
+They are thought to be threatened by climate change-induced melting sea ice, on which many colonies of emperor penguins rely for breeding.

 Humboldt penguins get their name from the Humboldt Current they swim in, along the coasts of Chile and Peru.
 They are experiencing extreme fluctuations in population size, with their two main threats both being man-made: overfishing, and accidental death in fishing nets.

 Magellanic penguins live along the southern coasts of South America, though in the winter they can migrate as far north as central Brazil.
 They live in groups, and their colonies can range from just a few to 200,000 pairs.
-But these large breeding colonies are extremely vulnerable in the face of oil pollution off the coast of Argentina.
+But these large breeding colonies are extremely vulnerable in the face of oil pollution off the coast of Argentina, which kills more than 20,000 adults and 22,000 juveniles every year.
 As a result of this threat, along with overfishing and climate-related threats, populations are declining.

-The two Rockhopper penguin species are almost identical, with their only physical difference being body size and the length of their crest feathers.
-Historically used as fish bait and heavily impacted by egg collection, Northern Rockhopper penguins are now threatened by fisheries, climate change, and oil spills.
+Northern and Southern Rockhopper penguin species are almost identical, with their only physical difference being body size and the length of their crest feathers.
+Historically used as fish bait and heavily impacted by egg collection, Northern Rockhopper penguins are now threatened by fisheries and climate change.
 Southern Rockhopper penguins may be suffering from similar threats.

 Royal penguins have a very limited range, breeding only on Australian islands.
 Historically, they were hunted for their oil, but their populations recovered and stabilized.
 Now, climate change could pose a long-term threat to their food supply.